 This Day In Weather History is a daily podcast by Chris Mei from The Weather Network, featuring stories about people, communities and events and how weather impacted them.

 The Great Molasses Flood was a completely avoidable tragedy.
 The incident could almost sound silly, but it led to 21 deaths, 150 injuries, trapped horses, and crushed buildings.

-On Wednesday, January 15, 1919, 2.3 million gallons of molasses flooded the North End neighbourhood of Boston, Massachusetts.
+On Wednesday, Jan.
+15, 1919, 2.3 million gallons of molasses flooded the north end neighbourhood of Boston, Mass.
 The reason for the flood could be attributed to human error.
 Many humans and many errors.
 But the reason the incident was so deadly could be attributed to temperature.

 *Coverage of the Great Molasses Flood from The Boston Post.
-Courtesy of Wikipedia.
+(Wikipedia).

 The molasses tank, located at the Purity Distilling Company facility, was 50 feet tall and 90 feet in diameter and was designed to hold 2.5 million gallons of liquid.
 The tank was built quickly in 1915 to accommodate the demands of industrial alcohol.
-Molasses can be distilled to create an alcohol that is used to make dynamite and other explosives, which was in demand during World War I.
+Molasses can be distilled to create an alcohol that is used to make dynamite and other explosives, which was in demand during the First World War.

 So the tank was created quickly, and inaccurately.